How Glass Coverage Works on Auto Insurance Policies

 Comprehensive glass coverage means that damage to any glass on the entire vehicle will be covered through insurance, but the customer (or the company performing the work) will be responsible for a deductible.
 Deductibles vary from policy to policy, but they are generally between $50 and $1000.

 Comprehensive glass coverage is also common on Arizona insurance policies.
-In fact, the majority of our customers have either full or comprehensive coverage.
-This is the most common level of glass coverage we see in southeast and southwest Valley cities like Chandler and El Mirage.
+The majority of Pinnacle Auto Glass customers have either full or comprehensive coverage.

 No Glass Coverage

-Our out-of-pocket prices are some of the lowest in town, so give us a call for a quote today if you'd like to replace your glass out of pocket!
+Our out-of-pocket prices are some of the lowest in town, so give Pinnacle Auto Glass a call today at 480.907.3982 for a free quote if you'd like to replace your glass out of pocket!